aidanaden/coinhall-research/secret-network-analysis-coinhall.md

 Secret Network is a blockchain-based, open-source protocol that lets anyone perform computations on encrypted data, bringing privacy to smart contracts and public blockchains.

+Supports smart contract development and introduces data privacy by default for these contracts, enabling developers to build decentralized applications that also protect user data and preserve privacy.

 ## What's in their ecosystem?

 - **Exchanges**: